PerfectlySoft/Perfect-CRUD/README.md

 ### Identity

-All CRUD Codable types should have an `id` column.
-When CRUD creates the table corresponding to a type it needs to know what the primary key for the table will be.
+When CRUD creates the table corresponding to a type it attempts to determine what the primary key for the table will be.
 You can explicitly indicate which property is the primary key when you call the `create` operation.
 If you do not indicate the key then a property named "id" will be sought.
-If the key cannot be found an error will be thrown.
+If there is no "id" property then the table will be created without a primary key.
 Note that a custom primary key name can be specified when creating tables "shallow" but not when recursively creating them.
 See the "Create" operation for more details.

 ## Error Handling